Spatio-temporal modeling of urban extreme rainfall events at high resolution: Application to rainfall data

 For each extreme rainfall episode from the OMSEV dataset, a velocity vector is required to characterize the propagation of rainfall storm.
 Due to the irregular spatial distribution of rain gauges and the limited spatial extent of the OMSEV network, such a vector cannot in general be reliably estimated from OMSEV data alone.
 To overcome this limitation, we rely on the COMEPHORE dataset which covers a much larger spatial domain and provides rainfall estimates at higher spatial and temporal resolution.
 COMEPHORE therefore offers a more comprehensive view of the displacement of rainfall systems.

-The duration of OMSEV extreme episodes is one hour, which matches the time resolution of COMEPHORE data.
-Therefore, for each OMSEV episode, the corresponding hourly COMEPHORE time is identified and used to estimate the advection term.
-The empirical velocity vector $\mathbf{V}^{\rm emp}_{\rm COM}$ is assigned based on COMEPHORE episodes occurring over a specific time window extending two hours before and after the OMSEV episode.
+The duration of OMSEV extreme episodes is one hour, which matches the time resolution of the COMEPHORE data.
+For each OMSEV episode, the corresponding hourly COMEPHORE time is identified and used to estimate the advection term.
+The empirical velocity vector $\mathbf{V}^{\rm emp}_{\rm COM}$ is assigned based on COMEPHORE episodes occurring within a $\pm$2-hour time window centered on the OMSEV episode hour.
 Advection is estimated by tracking the displacement of rainfall intensity patterns over time.
 At each timestamp, the rainfall field is summarized by its barycenter, defined as the center of mass of the rainfall field, where rainfall intensities act as weights.
 The temporal evolution of these barycenters provides successive displacement vectors.
 By averaging these vectors over time, we obtain an empirical advection vector for the episode.
 An illustrative example of this procedure is shown in \autoref{fig:episode59}.

 Due to differences in spatial coverage and event detection, some OMSEV episodes do not correspond to any COMEPHORE episode.
 In such cases, the advection is estimated directly from the OMSEV network, yielding an empirical vector $\mathbf{V}^{\rm emp}_{\rm OMSEV}$.
 Although this estimate is much less precise because of the limited spatial extent of OMSEV network, it still provides partial information on the local displacement of precipitation and constitutes the only available option.
 The final velocity vector $\mathbf{V}^{\rm final}$ is defined as